jackalope/jackalope-jackrabbit/README.md

 capabilities of the backend.
 A later switching to another PHPCR implementation shouldn't cause any issues then.

-Jackalope-Jackrabbit also supports the depricated SQL and XPath query languages from JCR 1.0.
-Those languages will be suported by Jackrabbit for the forseeable future, but almost certainly won't be supported by other PHPCR implementations.
+Jackalope-Jackrabbit also supports the deprecated SQL and XPath query languages from JCR 1.0.
+Those languages will be supported by Jackrabbit for the foreseeable future, but almost certainly won't be supported by other PHPCR implementations.
 So use them with care and only if you know what you are doing.

 One reason for using SQL or XPath is that the newer and more capable SQL2 is not as optimized as the older languages on the Jackrabbit side.
-Queries with large resultsets are much slower with SQL2 than with XPath or SQL.
+Queries with large result sets are much slower with SQL2 than with XPath or SQL.

 However, the best is to use the QueryBuilder mentioned above to let the implementation chose the most efficient query language for your implementation.